Libera-Chat/libera-chat.github.io/content/_guides/bots.md

     /msg litharge edit 1238 6d
     /msg litharge mark 1238 continuing to troll

-Or, you can combine the edit and mark commands:
+Or, you can combine the edit and mark commands, or edit and mark multiples elements in a row:

-    /msg litharge editandmark 1553 30d came back to troll from this hostmask in other chans
+    /msg litharge editandmark 1553 30d came back to troll from this hostmask in other chans /msg litharge mark 1238, 1112, 938 same user
+    /msg litharge edit 1238, 1112, 938 1w

 If you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):

     /msg litharge check #example *!*@*.com

-That will show all users with `.com` in their hostmask being affected by any intended mode change

-    /msg litharge match #example troll

-You can search inside the ban database
+You can search inside the ban database, for expired or active elements

     /msg litharge query troll

 You can also get info about a ban/quiet

     /msg litharge info 1238

+That will show all users with `.com` in their hostmask being affected by any intended mode change

+    /msg litharge match #example troll